 To clarify, it is of course possible to lose weight through exercise.
 After all, Tour de France cyclists eat around 5,000 calories a day and still lose weight during the three-week race.

 The problem is, most of us mere mortals don’t exercise anywhere near enough for this to be effective.
-Others, like myself, have argued that counting calories has its limitations, and we shouldn’t slavishly follow the calorie counts listed on food packaging.
+Others, like myself, have argued that counting calories has limitations, and we shouldn’t slavishly follow the calorie counts listed on food packaging.

-Still more people quibble about which diet (of the hundreds out there) will actually get you looking lean, and permanently so.
+Still, more people quibble about which diet (of the hundreds out there) will actually get you looking lean, and permanently so.

 I’m not in the business of endorsing any one of the many different dietary approaches that rear their heads online, because – whatever anyone tells you – there is no magical ‘one-size-fits-all’ solution.